TharakaUJ/TharakaUJ.github.io/_posts/31x31_display/2025-05-22-Hacking a 31x31 LED Display to Play Snake 🐍.md

 - The ESP32 serves the framebuffer as JSON
 - A web UI fetches and displays it in real time

-Same code, same framebuffer—just a different display!
+Same code, same framebuffer, just a different display!

 ---